momentics/NanoVNA-X/doc/api_interface.md

 The `system/state_manager` layer owns sweep/GUI persistence:

-* When `REMEMBER STATE` (Config → Expert Settings) is on, edits to sweep points, start/stop limits, brightness, lever mode, and the active calibration slot are staged in RAM and automatically written back to flash a short time after the last change.
+* When `REMEMBER STATE` (System -> Device) is on, edits to sweep points, start/stop limits, brightness, lever mode, and the active calibration slot are staged in RAM and automatically written back to flash a short time after the last change.
 * Issuing `saveconfig` or selecting **SAVE CONFIG** in the UI forces both the configuration block and any pending autosave data to be committed immediately.
 Hosts that modify sweep settings via USB should either wait for the prompt plus ~1 second or explicitly call `saveconfig` to guarantee persistence.
 * Autosaves target the currently-selected calibration slot (`lastsaveid`, default slot 0).
 This mirrors the on-device workflow: changing the active slot with `recall` also changes where subsequent autosaves land.